-Last weekend, the Somerset and Dorset Railway Event at Midsomer Norton marked another year since the railway closed on the 6th of March 1966.
-Two locos were rostered: Steam Sentinel 7109 Joyce and British Railways built Class 08 diesel D4095.
+In March 2017, the Somerset and Dorset Railway Midsomer Norton marked another year since the railway closed on the 6th of March 1966 with a Gala.
+Two locomotives were rostered: Steam Sentinel 7109 Joyce and British Railways built Class 08 diesel D4095.

 Each morning the Sentinel worked a goods train consisting of a four-wheeled mineral wagon, a Dace and a Queen Mary brake van on which passengers could travel.
 This operated over the Up line between the platform and just North of the points onto the down line ( soon to be commissioned).
 Meanwhile on the down line the Class 08 worked passenger trains.

-For the first time on the S&D, passengers were able to experience two trains passing each other on parallel tracks although the ride was nowhere near the length of the Great Central Railways double track main line section.
+For the first time on the Somerset and Dorset Railway Midsomer Norton, passengers were able to experience two trains passing each other on parallel tracks although the ride was nowhere near the length of the Great Central Railways double track main line section.
 Adults and children waved as the trains passed each other and the look of joy on their faces was a wonderful sight.

 As trains left the station they passed a site on the right hand side designated for the new maintenance shed.
 The photo below shows a view from the driver’s cab of the Class 08 with track in the foreground leading to the allocated plot.